shalanah/shalanah/README.md

 - <a href="https://github.com/shalanah/baseline">Baseline</a> - A new way to create leading on the web - no JS or font metrics needed
 - [First Character](https://github.com/shalanah/block-wrap-breaks) - Find the first character of each line of a block of text
 - <a href="https://wheredoesthesquirrelsleep.com">Where Does the Squirrel Sleep?</a> - Book layout (design) and landing page

+## Tech

+I'm a big fan of React, TypeScript, SVG/Canvas, Tailwind and PWAs, but I'm equally comfortable handling DOM manipulation or crafting CSS from scratch.

+I'm always eager to experiment and learn new technologies.
+Currently, I'm diving into WebGL, Three.js/R3F and Rive.app.

 <!--